nips2017creativity/nips2017creativity.github.io/index.md

 ### To Submit a Paper

-We invite participants to submit 2-page papers in the NIPS format, to be submitted to: `nips2017creativity@gmail.com`
+We invite participants to submit 2-page papers in the NIPS camera-ready format (with author names visible), to be submitted to: `nips2017creativity@gmail.com`

 In the subject line of your email, please put: